snowdrop-bot/snowdrop-bot/README.md

 ### Production Profile
 The production profile has all features enabled by default.
-Additionally, everything related to file persistence or file configuration is configured under `/data/snowdrop-bot` which which is a volume friendlier path (e.g. when running on Kubernetes).
+Additionally, everything related to file persistence or file configuration is configured under `/data/snowdrop-bot` which is a volume friendlier path (e.g. when running on Kubernetes).

 #### Persistence and configuration (production)
-The production profile uses /data/snowdrop-bot as the root for configuration and database files.
+The production profile uses `/data/snowdrop-bot` as the root for configuration and database files.

 ## Services